 Specimens of Maine Coon cat breed display a wide array of personality types, much like humans.
 One thing they all have in common though, is their ability to sense and recognize human emotions.
 If your Maine Coon cat catches you in a bad mood, you can be sure it will try to comfort you by playing and staying by your side until you feel better.
 They are also very intelligent and impatient.
 If you forget to give them food or water, they won’t wait too long before trying satisfy their needs in their own way.
 If there is no food in their bowl, they will try to tear into the food bag if you keep them waiting for too long.
 They will also quickly resort to drinking water from the toilet.
 As you can see, this breed of cats is quite opportunistic.

-While other cat breeds may be more independent, Maine Coons thrive on human contact.
+While other cat breeds may be more independent, Maine Coon personality is such that it thrives on human contact.
 They prefer building relationships with more than one human if they find those in their every-day environment to be trustworthy, and as such, they are great pets for larger families.
 They are rather headstrong and often choose who they want to keep distance from, who they want to play with and whose affection they crave.
 If trained properly, they can turn out to be very friendly and social, and will welcome house guests if you allow them.
 More importantly, you can expect them to always greet you when you come back home from a tiring day at school or work.
 They like staying by their owner’s side and “helping” around while the owners do their house chores.
 Remember, if you want to keep a Maine Coon as your pet, you need to make sure to have enough space and time in your life for them.
 If you don’t provide them with enough care and attention, they will turn to destructive behavior – not using the litter box, shredding toilet paper and furniture, being hyperactive and more.

 Maine coon cats usually get along well with dogs.
 They may even have stable relationships towards smaller house pets, such as birds, gerbils and hamsters, but they are cats after all, and leaving them unsupervised with these animals is not a good idea.
 Unless raised among other cats, they usually won’t get along well with them.
 They are very territorial and it is best that if you own a Maine Coon to make it your only cat.
 This need to control their own space comes to them naturally, and is most likely one of consequences of their sheer size and rugged appearance.